 • How are these measured and captured?

-• Is this different to the RCT protocol?
+• Is this different to what is implemented in the RCT protocol?

-• Will use of outcome measure in real-world practice require change in clinical practice or extra resources?
+• Will implementation of (RCT) outcome measures in real-world practice require change in clinical practice or extra resources?

 • Can past results be re-analysed according to new definitions?